yuripettorossi/CI2024_project-work/src/README.md

   - Offspring generation through Crossover or Mutation;
   - Merge Offspring with parents;
   - Select top candidates with lowest MSE through fitness proportional method.
+  - If, for a fixed number of generations, the lowest value of MSE is not further lowered, all the population, except the top individual, is re-initiated using the half and half method (*Random Restart*).

 In order to stay consistent with the traditional implementation of genetic programming, we have implemented mutation with a low probability.
 This means that the algorithm needs a consistent amount of candidates to ensure diversity among the population, which is vital to minimize the risk of converging to local optima due to lack of genotype diversity.